-- Timber products in transit may not enter the supply chain. - Appropriate procedures will be established to verify and check imports of timber products under the CITES (established in conjunction with the Customs Authority, SAG and ICF). - Customs procedure employed: defines the final destination of the goods and is established by the importer (e.g. free zone, customs warehouse, transit, final consumption or use). - Transport code: defines the means of transport used.
+- Customs procedure employed: defines the final destination of the goods and is established by the importer (e.g. free zone, customs warehouse, transit, final consumption or use).

+- Transport code: defines the means of transport used.

-1 Identification of the eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.
+1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.
 Forest inventory (In the case of Nationa community group).
-3.1 Forest inventory in annual operating plans (AOPs) under forest management plans plans - the land is the State of Honduras and the ho The AOP's forest inventory includes: - geographical location and area of each felling site, - number of trees to fell, and - volume to extract. against the field data submitted in the AOP application.
+3.1 Forest inventory in annual operating plans (AOPs) under forest management plans - • the land is the State of Honduras and the ho The AOP's forest inventory includes: geographical location and area of each felling site, number of trees to fell, and volume to extract. submitted in the AOP application.

-1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation up for areas with a forest ma - 3.2 Forest inventory in annual felling plans (AFPs) under special plans for agroforestry systems (SPAS) Forest inventory included in the AFP with details of the volume to extract by species.
+1 Identification of the 2 De eclaration of data 3 Verificat on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation Observations: p for areas with a forest mane administrative units that n • 3.2 Forest inventory in annual felling plans (AFPs) under special plans for agroforestry systems (SPAS) Forest inventory included in the AFP with details of the volume to extract by species.
 In the field each tree to be felled is identified by painted marks on the foot and trunk.
 The holder of the SPAS submits to the ICF the application for approval of the AFP, which contains the forest inventory.
-The AFP's forest inventory includes: - geographical location and area of the AFP, - number of trees to fell by species, and - volume to extract by species.
-The ICF field inspection is compared against the AFP application to check: - marking of the boundaries of the AFP, - quantity of trees to fell by species, and - volume to extract by species.
+The AFP's forest inventory includes: geographical location and area of the AFP, number of trees to fell by species, and volume to extract by species.
+The ICF field inspection is compared against the AFP application to check: marking of the boundaries of the AFP, quantity of trees to fell by species, and volume to extract by species.
 The ICF reconciles the data included in the AFP application with the data included in the approved SPAS.
-Observations: AFPs ar e drawn up for areas with an SPAS.
+Observations: AFPs are e drawn up for areas with an SPAS. •

-1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.3 Forest inventory in rescue plans Each tree to be felled is identified by painted marks on the foot and trunk.
+1 Identification of the 2 D eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.3 Forest inventory in rescue plans Each tree to be felled is identified by painted marks on the foot and trunk.
 The applicant submits the forest inventory in the application for approval by the ICF of the rescue plan.
 The rescue plan's forest inventory includes for each tree: - geographical location, - volume, and - species.
 The ICF field inspection is compared against the information in the rescue plan application to check: (1) justified cause for rescue.
-(2) For each tree identified in sampling: - geographical location - volume, and - species.
+(2) For each tree identified in sampling: geographical location volume, and species.
 The forest inventory is one of the first links in the supply chain and data cannot be compared with previous steps.
+Observations:

-- Rescue plan: authorisation to harvest trees affected by natural phenomena, pests or diseases, or in cases in which construction works are required. - The ICF's capacity to carry out inspections for all rescue -plan applications when pest outbreaks occur will be expanded.
+- Rescue plan: authorisation to harvest trees affected by natural phenomena, pests or diseases, or in cases in which construction works are required.

+- The ICF's capacity to carry out inspections for all rescue -plan applications when pest outbreaks occur will be expanded.
 For this reason, a supplementary measure is included in Annex VIII.